The attitudes surrounding cannabis as a health product and commercial asset are changing.

-Currently, there are two cannabis-related equity crowdfunding campaigns running on PledgeMe.
-Marlborough-based cannabis grower Puro and Christchurch-based cannabis museum and research institute Whakamana are both seeking to raise a maximum of $2 million.
+This year, there was two cannabis-related equity crowdfunding campaigns initiated on PledgeMe.
+Marlborough-based cannabis grower Puro and Christchurch-based cannabis museum and research institute Whakamana were both seeking to raise a maximum of $2 million through the public.

 Puro aims to become the ’Sauvignon Blanc’ of cannabis and has two growing sites at Waihopai and Kekerengu.
 For Puro, getting the community behind the project was very important for them, particularly as the industry becomes more mainstream.

 “We’ve had enormous interest from major private investors but wanted to give the New Zealand public the opportunity to reap the rewards of this fast-growing industry.
 That’s why we chose PledgeMe for our first capital raising venture.”Tim Aldridge, Director of Puro.

 Puro initially broke PledgeMe New Zealand’s record with their combined wholesale and public raise of $2.5 million through 646 investors, previously held by the craft beer company Behemoth, who’d raised $2.06 million.
 At the campaign’s end, Puro broke the record of the highest amount ever raised in New Zealand and Australia’s equity crowdfunding history, closing on $4 million.